sungheeyun/sungheeyun.github.io/_posts/2025-01-20-PST - No, The Rule of Law Has NOT and can NOT Collapse(d).markdown

 after a judge approved an arrest warrant in the early hours of the morning.
 The scenes were chaotic - protesters breaking windows, damaging property, and clashing with police officers.

-At the very first time I heard this claim, my immediate reaction was: "Something's very wrong with this statement."
+When I heard this claim first time, my immediate reaction was: "Something's very wrong with this statement."
-And after 2 seconds of reflection, I immediately knew why.
+And after 1 second of reflection, I immediately knew why.

 <p>
 <font class="emph">